-ACCREDITATION: The computer science program in the College of Business Administration is accredited by the Computer Science Commission of the Computing Sciences Accreditation Board.
+ACCREDITATION: The computer science program in the College of Business Administration is accredited by ABET - Computing Accreditation Commission.

 MINOR REQUIREMENTS: A minor in Computer Science may be earned by students pursuing a Master of Education degree.

 Graduate course requirements for a graduate minor: 12 semester hours of computer science courses taken from the 400 level courses approved for graduate level or from 500 level courses.